grafana/asserts-aws-cloudwatch-exporter/README.md

           - Average
 ```

+You can specify one or more regions.
+The specified configuration will be applicable to all regions.
+If different regions need different configurations for the multiple instances of the exporter will need to be run for each set of configuration

 # Metric names

 All metric and label names are in snake case.
 The metrics will be prefixed with `aws` followed by the AWS Service name.